 Baton Rouge Auto Mechanic Schools

-No schools in Baton Rouge offer training options for students interested in preparing for careers as auto mechanics.
-In order to find such a program, students will need to travel to neighboring areas where programs can be found.
-This article looks at a few schools and their program offerings.
-A table lets students compare important aspects of the two schools, including enrollment, tuition and graduation rates.
+One school in Baton Rouge offers a training option for students interested in preparing for careers as auto mechanics.
+In order to find other programs, students will need to travel to neighboring areas where they can be found.
+This article looks at two schools and their program offerings.
+A table lets students compare important aspects of the colleges, including enrollment, tuition and graduation rates.
 This information can help them decide which program is best for their needs.

 Find schools that offer these popular programs

 - Autobody Repair

 - Small Engine Mechanics

 Comparison of Schools